FAQ

 5. Create your first essesseff app

-7. essesseff app template(s) provide OOTB functioning app image builds, and detailed information on how to configure Argo CD in your K8s cluster(s)
+• essesseff app template(s) provide "golden path" out-of-the-box functioning app image builds, and detailed information and automation on how to configure Argo CD in your Kubernetes cluster(s), with an especially streamlined experience when used in combination with the essesseff onboarding utility.
+For more details, see: https://www.essesseff.com/docs/deployment/essesseff-onboarding-utility

 What happens to my code and infrastructure if I cancel?

 Nothing changes - you keep everything.
-Since essesseff uses your own GitHub repositories, GitHub Actions, GitHub Container Registry, Argo CD, and Kubernetes infrastructure, all your code, configurations, images, and deployments remain fully under your control. essesseff simply stops managing the GitOps configuration updates and build/deployment history, and you obviously lose access to the essesseff UX (for centrally managing team members and roles, efficiently managing life cycle of essesseff apps as logical constructs, for code promotion/re-deploy/rollback, etc.), but you can continue using all your code/config/infra resources independently if you choose.
+Since essesseff uses your own GitHub repositories, GitHub Actions, GitHub Container Registry, Argo CD, and Kubernetes infrastructure, all your code, configurations, images, and deployments remain fully under your control. essesseff simply stops orchestrating GitOps configuration updates (updating Helm config repositories (environment-specific) with image tags) and stops storing build/deployment/promotion event history, and you lose access to the essesseff UX (for centrally managing team members and roles, efficiently managing lifecycle of essesseff apps as logical constructs, for code promotion/re-deploy/rollback, etc.), but you can continue using all your code/config/infra resources independently if you choose.

 Can I use essesseff with existing GitHub repositories?

-When you create a new essesseff app, essesseff creates 9 new repositories for you.
-If you have existing code, you can push it to the source repository that essesseff creates.
-The image build version in the Chart.yaml and values.yaml of the configuration repositories is managed by essesseff to maintain the GitOps workflow structure, but otherwise you are free to use and extend your Helm charts/overrides/etc.
+When you create a new essesseff app, essesseff creates 9 new GitHub repositories for you.
+If you have existing code, you can push it to the source repository that essesseff creates. essesseff manages the image tag/version in the values.yaml files of the Helm config repositories (environment-specific) (config-dev, config-qa, config-staging, config-prod) to maintain the GitOps workflow structure, but otherwise you are free to use and extend your Helm charts, overrides, and other configurations.

 Does essesseff support multiple environments?

-Yes, essesseff's opinionated trunk-based GitOps architecture supports multiple environments (DEV, QA, STAGING and PROD) through the configuration repositories:
+Yes, essesseff's opinionated trunk-based GitOps architecture supports multiple environments (DEV, QA, STAGING and PROD) through the Helm config repositories (environment-specific):

 • config-dev